September 05, 2019

 10 Essential Self-Directed Learning Questions Every Learner Can Use

 In any kind of learning, asking the best questions possible yields both vital knowledge discovery and powerful personal insights for the learner.
-Asking good questions is a fundamental practice in using the Essential Fluencies, especially Solution Fluency and Information Fluency.
-It’s also a big part of self-directed learning.
-So when we consider what it means to ask the right self-directed learning questions, we’re talking about questions that help nurture us as lifelong learners and global citizens committed to bettering ourselves and the world.
+When we consider what it means to ask the right self-directed learning questions, we’re talking about questions that help nurture us as lifelong learners and global citizens committed to bettering ourselves and the world.

 Self-directed learners come in all ages, cultures, and levels of capability.
 Malcolm Knowles, known for postulating the theory of andragogy, defined the concept of self-directed learning as follows:

 “In its broadest meaning, self-directed learning describes a process in which individuals take the initiative, with or without the help of others, in diagnosing their learning needs, formulating learning goals, identifying human and material resources for learning, choosing and implementing appropriate learning strategies, and evaluating learning outcomes.” (from Infoed.org)